-Each beach summary includes a link to take you to the location on Wikimapia; a link to other pages on the Bodrum Peninsula Travel Guide which are focused on that location, and the text in grey, are the directions for traveling between one beach and the next.
+Each beach summary below includes a link to take you to the location on Wikimapia; a link to other pages on this website that are focused on that specific location, and the text in grey provides you with the directions for traveling from one beach to the next.

 Introduction to Turgutreis beaches

 Summary: This is the closest beach to Turgutreis town center, with all of the amenities of the town at your doorstep.
 You don’t have to very far for refreshments, and if you fancy a break from sunbathing, you can wander into the warren of tourist shops just by the mosque.
 More Information:

 Directions: Driving south out of Turgutries and away from Gümbatımı Beach, you’ll pass the Marina, then the Sabanci Park.
 A couple of turns past where where Gazi Mustafa Kemal Blvd and Turgut Ozal Cd. converge will bring you to Palamut Beach (~4.5 km from Turgutreis Town Centre)

 Summary: Although a segment of this beach is designated as private by the Golden Beach Hotel, you can still visit Palamut Beach for a panoramic view of the Turkish Islands huddled together in the distance.
 This part of the peninsula seems a little exposed to me, and is better suited to walking along, rather than sunbathing on.
 More Information:

 Directions: Continue South, and you’ll round the blunt-corner of the peninsula where Fener (Adekelesi Huseyin) Lighthouse sits.
 The next beach after the Lighthouse is Fener Beach (~5.2 km from Turgutreis Town Centre).

 LOCATION: View Fener Beach on Wikimapia